GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 Finally, to enforce code style in our repositories, we use [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).

-It's a great idea to read the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) before continuing, since we use it as a base
+It's a great idea to read the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) before continuing, since we use it as a base.

 [Back to top ⬆️](#pushpin-summary)